MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-rest-command.md

 [Representational State Transfer (REST) APIs](/rest/api/gettingstarted/#components-of-a-rest-api-requestresponse) are service endpoints that support different sets of HTTP operations (or methods).
 These HTTP methods allow you to perform different actions for your service's resources.
-The `az rest` command should only be used when an existing [Azure CLI command](./use-azure-cli-successfully.md) isn't available.
+The `az rest` command should only be used when an existing [Azure CLI command](/cli/azure/reference-index) isn't available.

-Upon completion of this article, you will know how to use the PUT, PATCH, GET, POST, and DELETE HTTP requests to manage Azure Container Registry resources.
+This article demonstrates the PUT, PATCH, GET, POST, and DELETE HTTP requests to manage Azure Container Registry resources.
 The [Azure Container Registry](/azure/container-registry/container-registry-intro) is a managed registry service that allows you to create and maintain Azure container registries that store container images and related artifacts.